chuank/particle-offline-compiler/README.md

 Before using it, be sure to access the settings on the package and fill in the relevant paths and build options for your firmware – follow the prompts in the settings.

+You should also be able to install this package in Particle Dev – a `Particle.offline` menu will show up in the menu bar, giving you access to offline compiling options.

 ##### Important note on environment variables: